The application deadline for UCs and CSUs is November 30th 2021.

 FULLERTON COLLEGE (College Readiness Program)

 - Fullerton College will assist students virtually through the application process.
 Guides are also available on the FCC Outreach website.
 (Students will need their Social Security number (if applicable) when applying.)
 Students will then be given several forms to fill out so they can enroll in Counseling 140.

 - At this time students will be eligible to apply for Counseling 140.
-Counseling 140 covers students' College Orientation and will provide one free transferable unit.
+Counseling 140 covers students' College Orientation and will provide a 0.5 transferable unit.
 This will allow students to register before new students with 0 units in the Fall 2021.
 Students can view available Counseling 140 courses here and sign up following these steps.